 Salary grade (SG) Levels used to group jobs of similar value according to PMI's job evaluation methodology, which is based on Hay methodology.
-PMI uses 28 levels, starting from grade 1 and ascending to grade 28.
+PMI uses 28 levels, starting from SG 1 and ascending to SG 28.

-Included All employees captured in PMI's HR reporting tool.
+Included All employees captured in PMI's HR reporting tools.